IslandPool/islandpool.github.io/index.md

 I am a software developer and will be looking into creating a website and other tools/utilities to support the Cardano ecosystem given the oportunity.

-Islands may be small but there is a sense of community in each one, join us to support the life of a islander!
+Islands may be small but there is a sense of community in each one, join us to support the life of a islander, the small bunch in the big ocean of many!

 More coming soon..